samuelmholley1/Life-Command-Rebuild/README.md

 - **Next.js 15** with App Router and Server Actions
 - **Supabase** with proper SSR integration and RLS policies
 - **TanStack Query** for optimistic updates and caching
-- **Playwright E2E Testing** with secure authentication flow and inline editing
+- **Playwright E2E Testing** with secure authentication flow and robust, attribute-based selectors
 - **Yarn Berry** workspaces for monorepo management
 - **Full TypeScript** with strict mode and proper types
 - **Zero-config deployment** to Vercel
-- **Inline Editing:** Edit task titles inline with full server validation and instant UI refresh
+- **Inline Editing:** Edit task titles inline with full server validation and instant UI refresh (E2E tested, robust selectors)
+- **Centralized Zod Schemas:** All task-related schemas are in `task-schema.ts` for maintainability

 ---

 ## Recent Session Progress (July 8, 2025)
-- Implemented inline editing for task titles with progressive enhancement and server validation
+- Implemented robust, E2E-testable inline editing for task titles (with stable selectors and cross-browser reliability)
 - Centralized all task-related Zod schemas in `task-schema.ts` for maintainability
+- Added server action for updating task titles with Zod validation
-- Updated E2E and unit tests to cover inline editing
+- Updated E2E and unit tests to cover inline editing and ensure robust selectors (no locator staleness)
 - Cleaned up schema file structure for clarity
+- Updated documentation to reflect new features, architecture, and correct Yarn-only command usage
+- All E2E tests now pass in Chromium, Firefox, and Webkit

+---

+## 🛠️ Monorepo Command Reference (AI/Automation)

+### Supported Commands (Yarn Berry Only)
+- **Start Dev Server:**
+  - `yarn workspace @life-command/web dev`
+- **Build Web App:**
+  - `yarn workspace @life-command/web build`
+- **Run E2E Tests:**
+  - `yarn workspace @life-command/e2e test`

+### Unsupported Commands
+- Do **not** use `npm`, `npx`, or `pnpm` commands in this monorepo.
+- Do **not** use `yarn` without the `workspace` flag for app or test scripts.

+---

+## For AI/Automation
+- Always use Yarn Berry workspace commands as above.
+- All E2E tests must pass in Chromium, Firefox, and Webkit before merging.
+- Inline editing and all task flows are covered by robust, attribute-based E2E tests.

+---

+For more details, see `APP_FUNCTIONALITY_OVERVIEW.md` and `PROJECT_CONTEXT.md`.